A Comprehensive Guide to CAN IDS Data & Introduction of the ROAD Dataset: CAN Basics and Attack Terminology

 \subsubsection{Masquerade Attacks}

-Finally, the most sophisticated category, \textit{masquerade attacks}, involve an adversary first suspending messages of a specific ID from a weakly compromised target ECU, and then using a strongly compromised ECU to inject spoofed messages with this ID at a realistic frequency, thus masquerading as the target ECU.
+Finally, the most sophisticated category, \textit{masquerade attacks}, involve an adversary first suspending messages of a specific ID from a weakly compromised target ECU, and then using a strongly compromised ECU to inject spoofed messages with this ID at a realistic frequency, thus masquerading as the target ECU \cite{cho2016fingerprinting}.
 Using this more advanced strategy, a targeted ID attack can be carried out without message confliction, thus allowing for a more stealthy attack.
-Miller \& Valasek's infamous remote Jeep Cherokee hack \cite{Valasek_Miller_2016} employed a masquerade attack.
+Miller and Valasek's infamous remote Jeep Cherokee hack \cite{Valasek_Miller_2016} employed a masquerade attack.
 Unlike the Prius \cite{Valasek_Miller_2015}, the Cherokee ABS system dealt with message confliction by simply turning off the collision prevention system, and thus they were unable to mount a similar fabrication attack; instead, they had to first suspend legitimate messages (in addition to a few other steps) in order to mount an attack.

-In another example, Cho \& Shin cleverly use a strongly compromised ECU in order to weakly compromise a target ECU by causing it to go into bus off mode, at which point they run a masquerade attack \cite{cho2016error}.
+In another example, Cho and Shin cleverly use a strongly compromised ECU in order to weakly compromise a target ECU by causing it to go into bus off mode, at which point they run a masquerade attack \cite{cho2016error}.
+Notably, a very recent paper of Bloom \cite{bloom2021weepingcan} provides stealthier techniques for exhibiting this attack.
 Interestingly, if an attacker is not careful when mounting a fabrication attack, this same mechanism can result in the attacker's own strongly compromised ECU getting bussed off.
 In fact, we have done this on many occasions, in essence running a suspension attack on ourselves!

-This previous research has shown that masquerade attacks are indeed possible, but they require enormous hacking expertise and thus far more in-depth per-vehicle research.
+This previous research has shown that masquerade attacks are indeed possible, but they require ample CAN hacking expertise.
 Further, white-hat CAN hackers and CAN intrusion detection research communities are working independently with seemingly different skill sets toward a common goal.
-Thus, no real CAN masquerade attacks are publicly available, and the evidence from the CAN IDS research community is that defensive researchers do not have the skills or resources to create such advanced attacks, yet they need to access to attack data in order to create a robust IDS.
+Thus, no real CAN data in which a masquerade attack is exhibited has been made publicly available, and the evidence from the CAN IDS research community is that most defensive researchers likely do not have the skills or resources to create such advanced attacks.